Complete Golf Store Business Logo

 Some mats are wider and suitable for left-handed golfers.
 Some can just be turned, making the teeing area on the other side of the setup.

-Net Return (Optional)
+Golf Net (Optional)

 If you're planning to only view the game on your PC monitor, iPad, or phone, then a standalone golf net will be enough as it will only do its job of returning the ball securely.
 However, if you're looking for a more premium indoor practice, you will want to project the simulation results onto a golf simulator screen.